-Our favourite newsletter writer Chris Weber discusses selling his own precious metals in 1979/80 and buying high yielding bonds.
-A very unpopular move at the time but one which has enabled him to live off the proceeds of for the next 30 years before selling out of them only last year.
+A fellow we refer to as our “secret” investment advisor discusses selling his own precious metals in 1979/80 and buying high yielding bonds.
+A very unpopular move at the time but one which enabled him to live off the proceeds of for the next 30 years before selling out of them only last year.

 We recall that he didn’t actually make this move in one hit but exited his precious metals positions in stages over a number of months when he felt they had reached full valuation.

 (Note: If you’d like some assistance with timing your eventual exit from gold and silver, then you may want to meet our “secret” investment advisor.
 You can learn more about who he is… And how you could benefit from his uncanny ability to enter and exit not just the precious metals markets but many other markets too, at just the right time.
 So go here to learn more now.)